Council owned high rise - fire safety FAQs

 What is the council doing for private sector owned high rise buildings?

 We take all fire safety very seriously and are currently concentrating our resources on council-owned high rise blocks.
-In the coming days and weeks we will be working with owners of private blocks to ensure we have the necessary information to make their blocks safer.
+In the coming weeks, we will be working with owners of private blocks to ensure we have the necessary information to make their blocks safer.

 What council high rise buildings have sprinkler systems installed?